Advertising When Your Website Sucks

 Lead Generation

-• Native Form Submissions: For many lead-gen businesses, it will be very likely to have lead gen forms natively in platforms.
-Many of the large advertising platforms – Google, Facebook/Instagram, LinkedIn, TikTok, etc- have forms you can include with your ads When users click your ad, they will be taken to these forms and oftentimes the platform will pre-fill the form with relevant information, such as the individual’s name and email address.
-One major advantage to using these forms is they often have a much higher completion rate than your website.
+• Native Form Submissions: Many of the large advertising platforms – Google, Facebook/Instagram, LinkedIn, TikTok, etc- have forms you can include with your ads, so a user doesn’t need to leave the platform to fill out a form submission.
+When users click your ad, they will be taken to these forms.
+Depending on the system, the platform may even pre-fill the form with relevant information, such as the individual’s name and email address.
+A major advantage to using these forms is they often have a much higher completion rate than your website.
 Social platforms especially tend to favor these ads, as it keeps users on their site and doesn’t lower their time-on-site metrics.

 • Phone Call Campaigns: If you do not want to collect forms, you should consider launching campaigns that emphasize phone calls as a conversion type.
 Many platforms will allow this, but it’s often a secondary or tertiary focus, so you’ll be limited in your strategy.
 If you go this route, we recommend using a call tracking system, like CallRail, to create different phone numbers corresponding to each marketing channel to help determine what is driving calls to your business.
 Similar to Zapier, this can be an additional cost, but knowing the source of calls and the ability to rate call quality can be beneficial and worthwhile.
 Many call tracking systems also offer additional tools like call recording, which can serve as training aids for your phone team.